HardpointConsulting/HardpointHackathon_2024/Team06_AIAlchemists/Final Round Submission/updated README.md

 - **SwotAnalysis.js:** A React component for inputting and displaying the SWOT analysis.
 It renders a container with text areas for each SWOT category and a section for general inferences.
 - **SwotAnalysis.css:** Provides the styling for the SWOT analysis component, including the layout for the SWOT categories and the general inference section, ensuring a cohesive and attractive design.

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
-We welcome any suggestions, bug fixes, or feature enhancements.